Zapopan: Municipality

 Tourism is mostly focused on the Basilica of Zapopan and other local churches, however, outside the city there are a number of natural attractions such as Ixcatán Geysers and the La Cola de Caballo waterfall.
 At the Santa Lucia dam one can fish and go out on rowboats.
 Cola de Caballo is a 150 m tall waterfall which is part of the Blanco Arroyo.
 The Geysers of Ixcatan are geothermic zone with a number of geysers which jump out with a temperature of 45 C up to 5 m high.
 At Cerro del Diente are large rocks where mountain climbing, rock climbing and rappelling are practiced.
-The Barranca del Río Santiago, also known as the Barranca del Oblatos is a canyon which is 3.5 km wide, 700 m deep and 200 km long.
+The Barranca del Río Santiago, also known as the Barranca del Oblatos, is a canyon which is 3.5 km wide, 700 m deep and 200 km long.
 The Bosque de la Primavera (Primavera Forest) covers 30,500 ha over the Sierra de la Primavera.
 The forest area has both fresh water and thermal springs and varied plant and wildlife.
 There are a number of signaled hiking trails with signs pointing out interesting points and plants.
 Another forest in the municipality is the Bosque El Centinela, which is an area that was reforested in the late 1970s and has mountain biking paths and campgrounds.
 A number of water parks such as Rio Caliente and La Primavera have been established.

-The municipality has three main archeological sites.
+The municipality has three main archaeological sites.
 Ixtépete contains a Teotihuacan style pyramid which is 20 m long, 16 m wide and 1.83 m high.
 Construction phases of this pyramid date back from the fifth century to the tenth century.
 El Grillo is located in the Tabachines housing subdivision in the north of the Valley of Atemajac.
 This site has a series of fourteen tombs arranged along an arroyo which is now dry.
 La Coronilla is located in an area called La Experiencia.
-In and around the city of Zapopan, there have been finding of ancient tombs.
+In and around the city of Zapopan, there have been findings of ancient tombs.
 One example is when about a dozen pre-Hispanic objects were found during a hydraulic work excavation at Ciudad Granja, in Zapopan, Jalisco.
 A pot, a vase and anthropomorphic figures are among the items discovered.
 These objects are of the Shaft Tombs Tradition which developed between 100 BCE and 500 CE in western Mexico.
 Further excavations are planned to search for a shaft tomb.
 The initial discovery was made by construction workers in May 2009 while doing maintenance work.